epsxy/angular2-dynamic-text-resize/README.md

 The application will be available at `localhost:4242`

+## Tests

+Tests can be runned in your host or in a docker container.

-## Host tests
+### Host

 - Lint: `npm run lint`
 - Unit tests: `npm run test`
 - End to end tests: `npm run e2e`

-## Docker tests
+### Docker
 *End to end tests does not work inside a docker container at the moment.
-Probably because of an issue with Headless Chrome browser and `.sendKey` method.*
+Probably because of an issue with Headless Chrome browser and `.sendKey()` method.*

 Only `lint` and `unit test` will be executed.